 The hour and minute hands move like normal quartz-powered analog hands, with the exception that the minute hands move every 20 seconds, to conserve energy.
 The dedicated analog display on the right shows the battery level and mode.
 The small digital display can show hours, minutes, seconds, AM/PM, month, date, and day.
 Hand shift feature which allows you to move the analog hands out of the way to provide an unobstructed view of the digital display.

-Even with a mobile Bluetton link connection, the movement is accurate to -/+ 15 seconds per month.
+Even with a mobile Bluetooth connection, the movement is accurate to -/+ 15 seconds per month.
 The approximate battery operating time is 7 months when fully charged, with normal use, even without light exposure, and 18 months when stored in total darkness and the power save mode activated.

-For those of you who don’t care enough about Bluetooth or solar charging to pay the premium, or perhaps want to disconnect from devices, the new GMB2100 underscores how good of a deal the GM2100, which starts at $200, actually is.
+For those of you who don’t need Bluetooth time syncing or solar charging, or perhaps want to disconnect from devices — the new GMB2100 underscores how good of a deal the GM2100, which starts at $200, actually is.

-Of the DW-5000C-derived Casio designs, this is one of the best, and while I’d like to see a little more contrast on the dial of the GMB2100 or the option for a strap, both the GM2100 metal-covered and the GMB2100 full-metal, represent great looking watches, with good Japanese quartz precision, and incredible durability.
+Of the DW-5000C-derived Casio designs, this is one of the best, and while I’d like to see a little more contrast on the dial of the Full Metal GMB2100 or an option for a strap, both the Metal-Covered GM2100 and the Full Metal GMB2100, represent great looking watches, with good Japanese quartz precision, and incredible durability.